gloryofrobots/arza/README.md

 ### Immutability

 ```
+// = is not an assignment but pattern matching operator
-// Variables can be bind only once
+// so variables can be bind to values only once in lexical scope
+// you can use let-in expression if you need same variable name bind to another value

 X = 1
 X = 1 // not an error - same value
 X = 2 // runtime error